Satu Mare: Jewish community

 In 2004, a Holocaust memorial was dedicated in the Decebal Street Synagogue's courtyard.
 Aside from the synagogues, two Jewish cemeteries also remain.

 Among the notable members of the local Jewish community have been historian Ignác Acsády, parliamentary deputies Ferenc Chorin and Kelemen Samu, politician Oszkár Jászi, writers Gyula Csehi, Rodion Markovits, Sándor Dénes, and Ernő Szép, painter Pál Erdös, Jacob Reinitz and director György Harag.

 Demographics

-The population of Satu Mare is decreasing by an average of 0.78% per year due to migration.
-According to the 2011 Romanian census, Satu Mare had a population of 102,441, making it the 20th largest city in Romania.
+According to the 2021 census, Satu Mare had a population of 91,520, making it the 20th largest city in Romania.